An Automatic Finite-Sample Robustness Metric: When Can Dropping a Little Data Make a Big Difference?: The dependence in thetafun_accuracy is tight

-Consider first the ITT analysis, which \citet{finkelstein2012oregon} conducted with a variety of control variables.
-For each health outcome in Panel B from Table 9 of \citet{finkelstein2012oregon}, we apply our metric to assess how many data points one need remove to change the sign, the significance, and produce a significant result of the opposite sign. \tableref{OHIE_table_9_sensitivity_table} summarizes our results, with all fixed effects and controls included and clustering at the household level.
-The table demonstrates that there are variables for which the sign can be changed by removing 0.05\% of the data or less, or around 100 data points in a sample of approximately $22{,}000$.
-It typically requires the removal of around 1\% of the data to produce a significant result of the opposite sign --- although some of the results are more robust and require almost 5\% removal to be reversed.
-In \figref{OHIE-graphics}, we show how results vary with the proportion of points removed.
+For each health outcome in Panel B from Table 9 of \citet{finkelstein2012oregon}, we compute the AMIP to assess how many data points one needs to remove to change the sign of the treatment effect, the significance of the treatment effect, or produce a significant result of the opposite sign.
+The sensitivity of the LATE analysis is shown in \tableref{ohie_profit_results_iv} and the sensitivity of the ITT analysis is shown in \tableref{ohie_profit_results_reg}.
+In both cases we use exactly the models from the original paper, with all fixed effects and controls included and with clustering at the household level.
+For most outcomes, for both the LATE and ITT analysis, the sign of the treatment effect can be changed by removing around 0.5\% of the data, or approximately 100 data points in a sample of approximately 22,000.
+The most robust outcome, ``Health being better than fair'' (``Health genflip 12m''), requires the removal of a little over 1\% of the sample to change the sign.
+Across the various outcomes, we can drop even less of the sample to change the results from significant to non-significant.
+In some cases, we need remove only 10 or 20 data points to effect a change in significance.
+Finally, for most outcomes, we can remove less than 1\% of the data to produce a significant result of the opposite sign.
+The only two exceptions, ``Health genflip 12m'' and ``Health change flip 12m'', require the removal of slightly more than 1\% to generate a significant result with the opposite sign.